British vs. American Amps – What’s The Difference?

 Which Amp Brands are American?

-Mesa/Boogie is another well-established brand, with a huge presence in the global amp market.
-Considered by many as the first “boutique” amp company, Mesa/Boogie has pioneered many acclaimed amps; some of which have gone on to even define genres.
+Mesa Boogie is another well-established brand, with a huge presence in the global amp market.
+Considered by many as the first “boutique” amp company, Mesa Boogie has pioneered many acclaimed guitar amps; some of which have gone on to even define genres.

-Speaking of boutique amp companies, over the the last few years there’s been a steady rise in demand for premium, handwired amps.
-The likes of Tone King, Milkman and Morgan lead the way and produce retro, vintage-style amplifiers that recapture the classic sound of Americana.
+Speaking of boutique amp companies, over the last few years there’s been a steady rise in demand for premium, handwired amps – amps built by manually soldering each component to another, rather using printed circuit boards.
+The likes of Tone King and Milkman lead the way, producing retro, vintage-style amplifiers that recapture the classic sound of Americana.

 Fender Combo Amp